anna099/hegel/self-consciousness/1-desire.md

 further ado simply help themselves to them and devour them'; likewise, Ceres and Bacchus take up the drinks at their mysteries and 'bring about their nothingness'.[^9] In both scenarios, the outcome of desire is the *annihilation* of the desired object.
+Now, this might not seem applicable to all forms of
+desire: for instance, in romantic love, is the 'annihilation' of one's lover really what is desired?
+When we are more precise, the answer turns out to be *yes*; since, to be exact, it is the *otherness* of the Other that desire seeks to annihilate: as J. N. Findlay parenthetically notes in his analysis of the *Phenomenology*, 'The nature of desire: to abolish the otherness of the Other'.[^10] In romantic love, the ultimate (if impossible) ambition of desire is for both lovers to become one, and see any separation between them dissolve.
+Furthermore, even *thinking* is a kind of desire, as I, the thinking self, negate the particularity -- the otherness -- of my object by subsuming it under *my* conceptualisation.

+The process created by the acting-out of desire is **life**; consequently, it is with self-consciousness that we enter the 'sphere' of life.[^11] The essence of self-consciousness, as it reaches out in desire in order to gaze inwards again in self-affirmation, is 'pure movement rotating on its own axis'.[^12] It is both stable and in motion, just as a ball spinning on its axis stays in the same place, and yet moves in its rotation.
+Life as a whole takes place upon the rotating sphere of the Earth, which embodies the movement of time as it spins and moves living creatures through the infinite cycle of day and night.
+While the Earth -- the location of all life -- is both stable and in motion, so too is life (as it maintains its stability through the cycle of reproduction and death) and self-consciousness (as it remains aware of itself through the movement of desire).
+The sublation of desire in self-consciousness is the *Phenomenology*'s first glimpse of life.

-At this moment, however, a dilemma arises within
-self-consciousness: 'For this sublating even to be, there must be this other'.[^10] That is to say, the self is conscious of itself only by sublating the Other, but as soon as the Other is sublated, it is gone: there is nothing left to sublate, and therefore nothing left through which the self can identify itself.
+At this moment, however, a dilemma arises within self-consciousness: 'For this sublating even to be, there must be this other'.[^13] That is to say, the self is conscious of itself only by sublating the Other, but as soon as the Other is sublated, it is gone: there is nothing left to sublate, and therefore nothing left through which the self can identify itself.
+Self-consciousness must therefore constantly find a new object for its desire, for fear that it will no longer be able to assert itself.
+It is for this reason that Thomas Hobbes observes, as 'a general inclination of all mankind', 'a perpetual and restless desire of power after power, that ceaseth only in death'.[^14]

+> *Continual success* in obtaining those things which a man from time to time
+> desireth, that is to say, continual prosperity, is that men call
+> <span class="sc">felicity</span>; I mean the felicity of this life.
+For there
+> is no such thing as perpetual tranquility of mind, while we live here; because
+> life itself is but motion, and never can be without desire, nor without fear,
+> no more than without sense.[^15]

+#### Recognition {#recog}

+What can bring an end to self-consciousness's 'restless desire', and bring it toward tranquility and absolute self-affirmation?
+As always, we should remember the golden rule of the *Phenomenology*: that which is only for-consciousness in one moment becomes for-the-object in the next.
+To save itself from constant negation of its objects, therefore, self-consciousness must focus its desire on an object that negates *itself*.
+In Hegel's words, 'self-consciousness can thus only arrive at satisfaction by this object effecting the negation in itself; and the object must in itself effect this negation of itself'.[^16] What kind of object can negate itself?
+That is, what kind of being can *offer itself* to an Other, voluntarily denying its independence and recognising its dependence on other beings?
+Only another desiring, *conscious* being.
+As such, the *Phenomenology* reaches its next triumphant conclusion:

+> *'Self-consciousness attains its satisfaction only in another
+> self-consciousness'*.[^17]

+The implications of this claim are enormous.
+For a start, it reveals that the self cannot be understood in isolation; for Hegel, to be a self is to be involved in a community of some sort.
+As he declares in the last paragraph of this section, 'a *self-consciousness* is *for a self-consciousness*'.[^18] In other words, to be an 'I' is to be part of a 'we'.
+In addition to this, the claim also brings the concept of **spirit** into the present for us ('us' being the phenomenological observers of spirit).
+Spirit is the unity of subject and object, and that unity has made its appearance here, as the object of self-consciousness is (another) self-consciousness.
+At this point, spirit is 'leaving behind the colorful semblance of the this-worldly sensuous, and leaving behind the empty night of the supersensible other-worldly beyond, [as] it steps into *the spiritual daylight of the present*'.[^19]